MariaMM04/EpilepsyAdmin/README_Admin.md

 ---

 ## Create Patient
-Selecting **Create Patient** opens a form with eight fields distributed in two columns.
+Selecting **Create Patient** opens a form with eight fields, to be filled, distributed in two columns:

 **Left column:**
 * Name